GEONWOOHONG/python-slotted-aloha-simulator/README.md

 # python-slotted-aloha-simulator

-> Python remake of Shivam Prasad’s C++ Slotted ALOHA demo – for coursework, learning, and quick experimentation.
+> Python implementation of the Slotted ALOHA protocol, adapted from a C++ demo by Shivam Prasad.

 ---

 ## ✨ What it does

-- Places senders randomly on an **n × m** grid
+- Places senders randomly on an n × m grid
 - Lets only mutually reachable nodes join
-- Runs classic **Slotted ALOHA**: collision-detect, random back-off, max‐retry **Kmax**
+- Runs classic Slotted ALOHA: collision detection, random backoff, max‐retry **Kmax**
-- Prints per-slot log + final stats
+- Prints per-slot log and final stats

 ---